TurboGears/tg2docs/docs/main/bitbucket_tutorial.rst

 Keeping up to date
 -------------------

-Of course, youre upstream maintainer is going to be making changes, and incorporating other people's changes too - so you want to get those periodically.
+Of course, your upstream maintainer is going to be making changes, and incorporating other people's changes too - so you want to get those periodically.
 You issue a pull request with the update flag for this: